The best way to deploy Content Security Policy Headers and protect your application from XSS attacks

 At Templarbit we are building a developer-oriented security platform, helping small and large companies protect their software from malicious activity.
 One of our features is the first intelligent XSS defense delivered via CSP Headers.
 We provide you with the fastest way to deploy and manage a Content Security Policy for your web application.
 Managing updates to your Content Security Policy will become a frictionless experience and happens in real time without pushing any code changes.
 Powering things behind the scenes are a combination of our proprietary data and machine learning models that allow Templarbit to automatically make a decision on policy changes without relying on human input.

-If you want to get started with Content-Security-Policy today, you can sign up for a free trial here.
+If you want to get started with Content-Security-Policy today, you can start with a free account.